Uzlopak/blog/case.md

 #### ThrottleStream: Refactoring `throttle`

 First things first: We need to first implement tests.
 Fortunately `throttle` had simple tests.
-So I took analyzed them and they were written in mocha.
-So I adapted them and rewrote them in `tap`.
+So I analyzed them and saw that they were written in mocha.
+So I adapted them and rewrote them to use `tap`.

 Then I copied the code from `throttle` into the `/lib` folder of the project. `throttle` code was old, meaning, that it was written for node 6 or 8.
 For example back in those days,